News and Updates

 Spotlight on Triple Nexus in Practice – Humanitarian, Development & Peace

-Canadian civil society organizations (CSOs) and Global Affairs Canada (GAC) are increasingly interested in working on the Triple Nexus, or programming across humanitarian-development-peace pillars.
+Canadian civil society organizations (CSOs) and Global Affairs Canada (GAC) are increasingly interested in working on the triple nexus, or programming across humanitarian-development-peace pillars.
 With this in mind, Cooperation Canada has been working on a series of...

 “There Is No Development Without Peace”: Perspectives from Eastern Congo